Plastic Pollution Facts

 The proliferation of plastic products in the last several decades has been extraordinary.
 Quite simply, humans are addicted to this nearly indestructible material.
-We are producing over 300 million tons of plastic every year, 50% of which is for single-use purposes – utilized for just a few moments, but on the planet for at least several hundred years.
+We are producing over 380 million tons of plastic every year, and some reports indicate that up to 50% of that is for single-use purposes – utilized for just a few moments, but on the planet for at least several hundred years.
 It’s estimated that more than 10 million tons of plastic is dumped into our oceans every year.

 Plastic is cheap and incredibly versatile with properties that make it ideal for many applications.
 However, these qualities have also resulted in it becoming an environmental issue.
 We have developed a “disposable” lifestyle and estimates are that around 50% of plastic is used just once and thrown away.

 Plastic is a valuable resource in many ways, but plastic pollution is an unnecessary and unsustainable waste of that resource.

 - Packaging is the largest end-use market segment accounting for just over 40% of total plastic usage.